tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 <p class="italic font-normal text-gray-600 mt-4">Impact: All users, Effort: Trivial</p>

 One of the new features in v1.0 is the ability for plugins to register base styles.
-As a result, our `preflight` styles are actually just another core plugin now, and the general "bucket" for base styles has been renamed from `preflight` to `base`.
+As a result, our `preflight` styles are actually now another core plugin, and the general "bucket" for base styles has been renamed from `preflight` to `base`.

 Replace any instance of `@@tailwind preflight` in your CSS files with `@@tailwind base`: